othmane-chaikhi/backend/RENDER_MYSQL_DEPLOYMENT.md

-# 🚀 Django Backend Deployment to Render
+# 🚀 Django Backend with MySQL Deployment to Render

 ## 📋 Prerequisites
 - GitHub repository with your Django backend code